Ove Lundell: Motorcycle racing career

 Lundell was born in Möklinta outside Sala in the county of Västmanland, Sweden.
 His career began at the age of fifteen, when he performed at Swedish circuses where he rode Wall of Death carnival sideshows on an old Indian motorcycle.

 Lundell worked during the 1950s and 1960s as a rider for the Monark factory racing team.
 Monark was a large Swedish bicycle and motorcycle manufacturer that was also involved in construction and development.
 Lundell won his first and only motocross world championship race on 30 June, 1963 at the 500cc Russian Grand Prix.

 Lundell won 6 individual heat races and 1 Grand Prix victory during his world championship racing career.
-He was a three-time 500cc Swedish motocross national champion (1955, 1958, 1960) and was named a member of the Swedish Motocross des Nations team 10 times (1956-1965).
+He won three 500cc Swedish Motocross Championships (1955, 1958, 1960) and was named a member of the Swedish Motocross des Nations team 10 times (1956-1965).
 Lundell took part in three Swedish Motocross des Nations victories (1958, 1961, 1962).

 Lundell was also successful in a variety other events, such as road racing, enduro, and Snowmobile races.
 Lundell won Gold Medals at the 1954 and 1956 International Six Days Trial and won the Swedish enduro national championship riding Monark motorcycles.